Making it Happen

 The MiH project

-How will Making it Happen work?
+How does Making it Happen work?

 Making it Happen aims to build the confidence and capability of people to come together in their neighbourhoods to create positive change and to tackle local issues that matter to them most.